 Her premises liability suit points out that one of the steps on the stairway was an entirely different height than the rest, which is actually a violation of the construction code.
 Additionally, that step wasn’t carpeted, although the rest of the steps were.
 These combined conditions is claimed to have played a role in her dangerous tumble down the stairs.

-In additional to the physical damage and pain and suffering concerning the broken ankle, the Texas grandmother also cited medical bills and a lessened earning capacity as a direct result of the the slip and fall accident.
+In addition to the physical damage and pain and suffering concerning the broken ankle, the Texas grandmother also cited medical bills and a lessened earning capacity as a direct result of the slip and fall accident.
 The damages in her suit have been totaled to be anywhere between $200,000 and up to $1 million.
 Any financial relief awarded for a successfully litigated premises liability claim can address these types of damages as well as the emotional trauma that can accompany such a serious injury.

 Source: setexasrecord.com, “Woman says she broke ankle at open house“, Carol Ostrow, Feb.
 19, 2015.